Unspokenevil/hg-engine-wiki/Trainer-Pokémon-Structure-Documentation.md

-## Trainer Pokémon Structure Documentation (as edited in hg-engine)
+## Trainer Pokémon Structure Documentation

 Trainers have both a data entry that specifies details about the trainer itself and a file that details the party that they have.
 This page will detail the structure of the file that the party takes.